How to Make a Budget

 Making a budget is pretty simple.
 But before I outline how to make a budget, I need to explain what I believe is the number one key concept in budgeting: A Budget is a Plan.
 "Budgeting" and "Planning" are synonymous.

-The annoying cliche applies here: "If You Fail to Plan, You Plan to Fail".
-If the leaders of a nation were really good planners, then perhaps they could make a federal budget and stick to it.
+A popular cliche applies here: "If You Fail to Plan, You Plan to Fail".
 When you break your budget, you are messing up your plan.
 When you stick to a budget, you are sticking to a plan.
 Which one sounds more optimistic?

 A budget is often hated because people are always fighting against their budget.
 So what I want you to do when you make a budget is think of it and talk about it as a plan.
 Make a plan for how to spend your money and stick to your plan.
 I think this new point of view will help you be more optimistic, and it is certainly more empowering.